The Core is an opportunity to inquire into the fundamental aspects of being and our relationship with God, nature and our fellow human beings.

 UD staff shall not be required to provide care or food for any ESA including, but not limited to, removing the animal during emergency evacuation for events such as a fire alarm.
 Emergency personnel will determine whether to remove the animal and may not be held responsible for the care, damage to, or loss of the animal.

-The individual must provide written consent for the Office of Student Affairs to disclose information regarding the request for and presence of the ESA to those individuals who may be impacted by the presence of the animal including, but not limited to, Residence Life personnel and potential and/or actual roommate(s)/neighbor(s).
+The individual must provide written consent for the Office of Student Life to disclose information regarding the request for and presence of the ESA to those individuals who may be impacted by the presence of the animal including, but not limited to, Residence Life personnel and potential and/or actual roommate(s)/neighbor(s).
 Such information shall be limited to information related to the animal and shall not include information related to the individual’s disability.